The Ultimate Plan to Lose Belly Fat

 How to do it:

-A. Start in pushup position with hands two inches wider than your shoulders.
+A. Start in standing position with hands two inches wider than your shoulders.

 B. Walk hands out as far as possible, then walk back.
 Do 10-12 reps.

-Make it harder: Lift one leg before you walk your hands out and back.
+Make it harder: Do one push-up before you walk back to standing.

 The Best Abs Exercises: Alligator Drag